DoctorMcKay/node-globaloffensive/README.md

 ### requestGame(matchid, outcomeid, token)

 Request info for a finished game.
 Listen for the `matchList` event to get your response.

+matchid, outcomeid, and token can be obtained from a sharecode, by using the [globaloffensive-sharecode](https://www.npmjs.com/package/globaloffensive-sharecode) package.

 ### inspectItem(owner[, assetid][, d][, callback])
 - `owner` - The numeric SteamID or market listing ID of the owning Steam account or market listing, as a string; or an entire inspect link.